rhine3/audiomoth-guide/guide.md

 Set switch on AudioMoth to “USB/OFF” mode and plug into computer via microUSB.

-Verify that the AudioMoth is plugged in: the date, time, and recorder information on the programming app will go from greyed out to black.
+Verify that the AudioMoth is plugged in: the date, time, and recorder information on the programming app will switch from "grayed out" to black.

 Press green button in the programming app.
 This saves the recording program to the AudioMoth, and sets the AudioMoth's internal clock to your computer's time in UTC.